bomonike/bomonike.github.io/aws-bedrock.md

 * <a target="_blank" href="https://docs.aws.amazon.com/transcribe/latest/dg/what-is.html">Amazon Transcribe</a> speech-to-text (STT) engine.
 * Translate

-Amazon developed a suite of industry-specific AI services:<br />
+Amazon developed a suite of industry-specific AI services sold as SaaS:<br />
 * Fraud Detector,
 * <a target="_blank" href="https://docs.aws.amazon.com/comprehend/latest/dg/what-is.html">Comprehend</a> to detect customer sentiment in reviews written by customers.
 It's used in
 * Comprehend Medical for entity recognition in notes about patients,